-- Kaiba spends 90 percent of his campaign being awesome, trolling the game characters, telling off Scott Irvine, and even telling off DarkNite/Nitemare.
+- Kaiba spends 90 percent of his campaign being awesome.
+He trolls the game characters, defeats anyone he recruits in battle, tells off Scott Irvine, and even tells off DarkNite/Nitemare.

 Nitemare: I will devour every last one of your souls!
 You will spend an eternity in darkness and tormented pain!